halfd0rk/halfd0rk.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: Personal comes with a built-in contact form that's free and easy to set up.
+subtitle: Need to get in touch with Halfd0rk?
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: Use this form for business and general inquiries.
 featured_image: /images/demo/contact.jpg
 ---